On the Equivalence of Zero-Sum Games and Conic Programs: Introduction

 \subsection{Structure of the paper}

 The rest of the paper is organized as follows.
-In Section \ref{sec:2} we review the basics of two-player zero-sum games and duality theory of conic linear programming, and formally define cone-leveled sets.
-Section \ref{sec:3} includes the first part of the almost equivalence.
-More specifically, using strong duality, we give a constructive proof of the minimax theorem for cone-leveled strategy sets (Theorem \ref{th:3.1}) in locally convex topological vector spaces, and a constructive proof of the minimax theorem for bases (Theorem \ref{th:3.3}) in reflexive Banach spaces.
-The reason why our analysis works in reflexive spaces is given in Subsection \ref{sec:3.2}.
-In Section \ref{sec:4} we prove that the converse implication is ``almost" always true (Theorem \ref{th:4.1}), by studying two different cases regarding the value of the game (Lemmas \ref{lem:4.2} and \ref{lem:4.3}).
-Further, we construct a primal-dual pair of SDPs, in order to illustrate Theorem \ref{th:4.1} and show that the ``true" equivalence does not in general hold (Example \ref{ex:4.4}).
-The equivalence between Theorem \ref{th:3.3} and a generalized version of Ville's Theorem is also given in this section (Theorem \ref{th:4.5}).
-Section \ref{sec:5} includes a number of applications and examples to various classes of infinite two-player zero-sum games, which cover, among others, semi-infinite, semidefinite, quantum, time-continuous, polynomial, and positive homogeneous separable games.
+In Section \ref{sec:2} we give a self-contained review of two-player zero-sum games and duality theory of conic linear programming, and we formally define cone-leveled sets and bases of convex cones.
+The first direction of the almost equivalence is proved in Section \ref{sec:3}, while Section \ref{sec:4} includes the opposite one.
+Section \ref{sec:5} contains a number of applications and examples to various classes of two-player zero-sum games.
 In Section \ref{sec:6} we extend Theorem \ref{th:3.1} to games with finite intersections and unions of cone-leveled sets.
-The former essentially represent games where the strategies of each player satisfy systems of linear (in)equalities, while the latter have a structure sufficient for the existence and computation of subgame Nash equilibria.
-In the last Section, we briefly discuss future directions and set some open questions related to our work.
+In the last section we briefly discuss future directions and set some open questions related to our work.